astralcool/cli/README.md

 # cli
-This was originally made by [http.james](https://github.com/httpjamesm) in Python, rewritten in GoLang by aspect.
+This was originally made by [http.james](https://github.com/httpjamesm/astral-cli) in Python, rewritten in GoLang by aspect.
+The original project's code is available in the [Python branch](https://github.com/astralcool/cli/tree/python).